 To be considered for the special issue we are asking interested authors to submit a 1-2 page prospectus.
 The prospectus should include details of research including setting, participants, research question, nature of the data and analysis, and implications for practice.

 The editorial team will review the submitted prospectuses and select approximately 8 for inclusion in the special issue.
-The deadline for primary consideration in October 15, 2019.
+The deadline for primary consideration is February 1, 2020.

 All received submissions will go through a peer review process and will be evaluated with respect to the relevance to this special issue, level of innovation, depth of contribution, and quality of presentation.
 The Guest Editor will make an initial determination of the suitability and scope for all submissions.
 Papers that either lack originality or clarity in presentation will not be sent for review and the authors will be promptly informed in such cases.
 Submitted papers must not be under consideration by other journals, publications or conferences.

 The submission must be clearly written and in excellent English, with a page limit of approximately 20 double spaced pages.

 Authors should follow the Journal of Educational Research Instructions for Authors.